 Korcula is a Croatian island in the Adriatic sea and it is also one of the alleged birth places of the infamous Marco Polo.
 The old city of Korcula was under Venetian control for many years influencing the architecture of the city.
-Korcula is the second largest island in Croatia.
+Korcula is the second largest island in Croatia by population size.

 We highly recommend renting a scooter, a car or even a bike to explore the island.
 Unfortunately for us we were not able to drive a scooter or a manual car.
 Yet, that did not stop us from exploring as much of the island as possible.

 What to visit in the city of Korcula

 No visit to the island is complete without exploring the historic city center of Korcula.
 Simply wander through its 26 narrow cobbled streets to step back in time.
 The old town is laid out in the shape of a fish bone to prevent high sea winds from barreling through the streets.

 St. Mark’s Cathedral is located at the heart of the city in its main square.
 This 15th century church has been a central point of the city since, surviving as a beautiful and ornate example of the Gothic-Renaissance style.

 If it is a clear day make sure to walk the stairs up the bell tower.
 As the highest point in the city, you get the best panoramic views of the city and surrounding landscape.
 Tickets cost 25 kuna per person.